 The pointer tool is a standard tool to select and manipulate objects on the workspace.
 Click on any object with the tool to select the object and make it the current one.
 Selected objects are indicated by its bolder shape.
 The current object (only one at a time) is usually decorated with some manipulation elements depending on type of the object.
 The current object is always a selected one, so it has a bolder shape as well.
 By marking a rectangle area on the workspace by the pointer tool, you can select a group of objects, creating a 'multi-selection'.
 Clicking on an object, which is not yet selected, with the <Shift> key pressed, adds the object to a multi-selection.
 Clicking already selected object with the <Shift> key pressed, removes the object from a multi-selection.
 Double click with the tool on some objects can perform special actions like properties dialog display or view activation.
-Right-mouse click on an object opens a context menu, which contains several possible actions for the object - like colour change, delete, hide etc.
+Right-mouse click on an object - like colour change, delete, hide etc.